geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/rtorrent.md

 ---
-description: A popular tool for managing BitTorrent downloads
+title: Install rutorrent / rtorrent in Docker
+description: ruTorrent (looks like uTorrent) is a popular web UI frontend to rtorrent, the de-facto ncurses-based CLI torrent client.
+And it's a handy addition to our Autopirate Docker Swarm stack!
 ---

-# RTorrent / ruTorrent
+# RTorrent / ruTorrent in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.